truecharts/website/src/content/docs/blog/2023-03-06-breaking-enterprise-changes/index.md

 This is our biggest change this release.
 We moved to a completely different postgresql backend.
 Backed by CloudNative Postgresql, a kubernetes operator for postgresql.

-You might ask "what the heck is an operator", in short it's a solution to have a specialized project maintain deployments of things within kubernetes.
+You might ask "what the heck is an operator", in short it's a solution to have a specialised project maintain deployments of things within kubernetes.
 They write code to ensure things like: updates, upscaling, downscaling and deployment go smoothly.
 Basically the same thing as Cert-Manager does for certificates, CloudNative Postgresql does for Postgresql Databases.

-The upside to this is that we can be certain your database deployments are designed by people that are specialized in the database you want to have deployed.
-It limits your risk of data-loss and our work of maintaining it.
+The upside to this is that we can be certain your database deployments are designed by people that are specialised in the database you want to have deployed.
+It limits your risk of dataloss and our work of maintaining it.
 Simply put, your database deployments should be managed by a specialist in databases, not by NAS or Helm-Charts developers.

 ![Postgresql Settings](./img/postgresql.png)